au12113/tangpark-survey/README.md

 - mode: [ 'potential', 'mapping' ]
 - separate_file: [ 'file', 'date' ]
 - use -t for named file with date string
-- use -d for debuging by saving temporary file to check file between process
+- use -d for saving temporary files(pdf, json, excel)

 ---
 ## Troubleshooting: